UFC Fight Night: Belfort vs. Gastelum: Predictions & Analysis

 A few statistical edges stand out.
 Dariush throws significantly more leather — a 0.3 sig. strike per minute gap.
 Dariush is far more active with takedowns, averaging 0.1 more per 15 minutes.
 Barboza has tighter striking defense, making opponents miss more often.

 The Pick: Beneil Dariush over Edson Barboza.
-The model gives Dariush a slight nod at 55% — this could easily go either way.
+This is essentially a pick'em.
+The model nudges toward Dariush at 55%, but there's almost nothing separating these two.
 The market implies 60% for Barboza, but our model sees only 45%.
 That 15-point gap favoring Dariush is worth watching.

 55%